Jarabey/portfolio-shecodes/README.md

 ## Git Commands
 <b>There are 3 main git commands:</b>

-* **git add** - This is used to add files, folders, etc. to local staging environment.
+* **git add `<file/folder names>`** - This is used to add files, folders, etc. to local staging environment.
 So Git knows context or objects you want to to push to your repo
+* **git add -A** - This is used to add all the files and folders in your current directory
-* **git commit** - This is used to attach a contextual message to the your git files you'll be pushing
+* **git commit -m `<enter your git message here>`** - This is used to attach a contextual message to the your git files you'll be pushing
 * **git push** - This pushes your local files to your git repo

 ## Markdown